The Struggle for Democracy in Iran: What are the Prospects?

 The Theatre of Empowerment: Prison Theatre and Social Change

 For over 15 years, Jonathan Shailor has been using theatre as a means to teach prison inmates about themselves, about others, and about conflict resolution.
 This remarkable work has been featured in The New York Times, on Wisconsin Public Radio, and elsewhere.
 In this talk, Jonathan will share stories of his experiences in directing and acting with inmates, and he will discuss how this “theatre of empowerment” has changed his perspective on the U.S. prison system.
 Jonathan is the author/editor of several publications on arts in corrections, including the book "Performing New Lives: Prison Theatre" (Jessica Kingsley Publishers, 2011).
 For more information, go to http://shakespeareprisonproject.blogspot.com/.

 Founder and Director

 Certificate Program in Conflict Analysis and Resolution, University of Wisconsin-Parkside

 and The Shakespeare Prison Project

 “Til All Need For Witness Cease,” Poems To Celebrate the Hundredth Anniversary of World War I

 A dramatic reading in three acts, these poems are a bitterly ironic critique of the World War I, and by implication, all wars.
 It would be a good discussion starter for history classes and peace studies courses.
-E-mail the Institute for a copy of the program.

 Professor Emeritus, Northland College